Ottonian Renaissance: France

 In France, three schools stood out, each associated with a renowned master: Fleury, Reims, and Chartres.Saint-Benoît-sur-Loire (Fleury) gained prominence under Abbo, scholaster from 965 and abbot from 988 after a brief stay at Ramsey in England.
 He was succeeded by Abbot Gauzlin, whose life is known through a biography by his disciple Andrew of Fleury, who described Fleury as "nothing other than a torrent of the liberal arts and the gymnasium of the Lord's school."

-Reims owed its reputation to Gerbert, who taught there from 972 and served as archbishop from 991 to 997.Chartres was recognized thanks to Fulbert, scholaster around 1004 and bishop from 1007, a respected advisor to Hugh Capet and Robert II.
+Reims owed its reputation to Gerbert, who taught there from 972 and served as archbishop from 991 to 997.
+Chartres was recognized thanks to Fulbert, scholaster around 1004 and bishop from 1007, a respected advisor to Robert II.
 He left a rich collection of letters, sermons, and poems.
-His students included Berengar of Tours, Hartwic of St. Emmeram, and Adelman of Liège, who remembered him as a "venerable Socrates" leading the "Academy of Chartres".
+His students included Berengar of Tours, Hartwic of St. Emmeram, and Adelman of Liège.

 Other notable centers included Saint-Martial de Limoges, linked to Fleury, where Ademar of Chabannes excelled as a poet, sermon writer, historian, and illustrator; Mont Saint-Michel with its active scriptorium; Fécamp, where Abbot John composed influential meditative theological works; Saint-Riquier, where Abbot Angilram (†1045), a disciple of Fulbert, was skilled in grammar, music, and dialectic; and Saint-Bertin, which exchanged manuscripts and teachers with English schools.